Sony A9 Comparison Review

 The Sony Alpha A9 is a mirrorless interchangeable lens camera that was officially introduced in April 2017 and is equipped with a full frame sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A9 a good camera?
-The A9 has a Camera Elo of 3246.
-This very strong rating puts it among the elite group of camera grand masters.
-The A9 ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the A9 falls among the top 50 percent.
+The A9 has a Camera Elo of 2669.
+This rating puts the A9 among the top 40 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the A9 ranks among the top 50 percent.
 Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|